woluweb/a_different_domain_name_for_each_language/readme.md

 ## Introduction

-Suppose you have a multilingual Joomla 4 website with a different domain name for each language.
+Suppose you have a multilingual **Joomla 4** website with a different domain name for each language.

 Here is a nice and easy solution to implement that.
-It works also with Joomla 3.
+It works also with **Joomla 3**.

 Indeed atm and afaik there is no solution for Joomla 4:
-- there is no 3rd party plugin (yet).
+- on the Joomla Extensions Directory or on github: there is no 3rd party plugin (yet).
 See below
-- multisites and/or multidomains were mentioned at some point as potential features for Joomla 4.2, but in the meantime nothing has happened so
+- in the core: multisites and/or multidomains were mentioned at some point as potential features for Joomla 4.2, but in the meantime nothing has happened so
   - it is definitely not for J4.2 (release date: 2022.08.16, ie exactly one year after J4.0)
   - there is even no news about when this could happen